swarup-saha/swarup-/README.md

-You can add your note in your localstorage. check the link of my website:    https://swarup-saha.github.io/swarup-MyNotes/
+You can add your note in your website localstorage. check the link of my website:    https://swarup-saha.github.io/swarup-MyNotes/